aimms/how-to/Articles/375/375-library-function-procedure.rst

-Library of functions and procedures
+Library of Functions and Procedures
 ===================================

 Creating libraries to share/reuse functionality in multiple projects is a powerful feature of AIMMS.